 Peer Mentoring Program

 Partnering with the Christopher and Dana Reeve Foundation, this program connects you with supportive peer mentors who understand what it's like to live with paralysis.
+We now offer both an Adult Peer Mentoring program for both patients and caregivers and an Adolescent Peer Mentoring program.
 More about our Peer Mentoring Program.

 Regeneration Generation Patient Education